ROOT CANAL TREATMENT

 How is a Root Canal Treatment performed?

-particles from entering your throat.
+Particles from entering your throat.
 The tooth is kept isolated and clean throughout the procedure to increase the success rate of the root canal treatment.

 If a second visit is required, a temporary filling is placed on your tooth to close up the entrance.
-This is to ensure that the affected tooth is completely sealed off and to also prevent food particles from entering.
+This is to ensure that the affected tooth is completely sealed off and to prevent food particles from entering.

 What is the cost of a root canal treatment in Singapore?